Brewers vs. Braves Player Props Betting Odds

 Yelich Stats

-- Yelich has recorded a base hit in four straight games.
-In his last five games he is hitting .286 with three doubles, a home run and five RBI.
+- Yelich hopes to build on an eight-game hitting streak in this matchup.
+During his last 10 outings he is hitting .390 with five doubles, three home runs, three walks and 11 RBI.

 Yelich Recent Games